sstadt/d20-character-tracker/README.md

 #### as able

- - build out confirmMenuItem component to mirror confirmButton functionality
  - set up NPC 'show' view
- - refactor map setting save to use storageService
  - handle draggable cursor better for dice pool, destiny tokens, and maps - should be a move/grab icon while dragging
  - set up csrf with all socket calls